-2. Describe an ecosystem in or near your hometown – name species of plants and animals, identify the substrate and topography, the temperature, rainfall, etc. How have humans shaped this ecosystem and for what reasons?
+2. Describe an ecosystem in or near your hometown – name species of plants and animals, describe the average temperature, rainfall, etc in winter and summer.
+How have humans shaped this ecosystem and for what reasons?

 3. In your own words, what does Steinbeck mean when he says “None of it is important or all of it is?”
 Do you agree with this sentiment?

 4. Amongst life on Earth, human beings possess a unique level of self-awareness, as well as an unparalleled ability to shape every ecosystem on the planet for better or worse.
 Does that power come with any responsibility?
 Defend your answer.

 Trace your impact outward into the environment — list and categorize all of the (a) trash (paper, plastic, metal, recyclable or not), (b) carbon emissions (from electricity use, transportation, ordering things off of Amazon, etc), and (c) food/water (including showers, toilet flushes, and the sprinkler on your lawn) you consumed today.
 Be thorough and precise.

 Quantify each of these impacts — weigh them, measure them, use information from the internet to estimate them.
 There are many tools online that can help you to calculate these numbers.
 Represent this information in charts or diagrams.